cr1085/Shadows_in_the_Void/README.md

 > ⚠️ This project is protected.
 Any unauthorized use of the code or assets is strictly prohibited.
 > Contact 3CB Soluciones for permissions or licensing options.

+---

+## ⚠️ License and Usage

+This project is **not open source**.

+The code, design, mechanics and all content in "Shadows in the Void" are the intellectual property of **3CB Soluciones & Inyoxz.studios**.
+Unauthorized copying, modification or commercial use is strictly prohibited.

+For permissions or collaborations, contact: [tucorreo@dominio.com]